 Self-sufficiency ≠ maximum value

 Maximizing program value and becoming self-sufficient are different strategies.
-Too many organizations assume they are better off performing the work in house to save money.
-This approach misses opportunity cost of delaying value from quick high ROI projects.
+Too many organizations assume they are better off performing the work in-house to save money.
+This approach misses the opportunity cost of delaying value from quick high ROI projects.
 It assumes management is content to be net upside-down in program funding while you learn.

-One manufacturer trained a smart developer.
-He tried to automate shipping revenue recognition – a valuable automation to be certain.
+Use case example: A manufacturer trained a smart developer.
+He tried to automate shipping revenue recognition- valuable automation to be certain.
 While logical, his design and configuration choices complicated his work.
 He couldn’t finish it despite months of effort.
 We got the automation running quickly, preventing credibility damage to the young program.

-They lost six months of value, equating to negative 400% ROI for decision to build versus buy.
+They lost six months of value, equating to a negative ROI of 400% for the decision to build versus buy.
 The program was a net profit drain and looked like a costly distraction to leadership.
 In contrast, an expert partner would have made this project look effortless.
-They also could have delivered many automations at once to create self-sustaining program.
+They also could have delivered many automations at once to create a self-sustaining program.

-As program leader, there are three critical things to get right:
+As a program leader, there are three critical things to get right:

-- Operating model (also known as ROM).
-How you run your program and interact with the rest of your business and external partners.
-Your operating model must align to your current situation and scale with you.
+- Operating model (also known as ROM): How you run your program and interact with the rest of your business and external partners.
+Your operating model must align with your current situation and scale with you.
 Too much too soon is a costly distraction for you and your sponsors.

-Each of these plus supporting your team are challenges that we address.
-Backstop is a long-running service.
+we support your team and address these challenges with Backstop, our long-running service.
 We get to know you and your business so that we can give fast informed answers tailored to your needs.
-Backstop helps you keep delivering more value at a steady pace.
+Backstop helps you deliver more value at a steady pace.

-Every new developer needs leading practices mentoring and support during their first automations.
-Our training and mentoring builds confidence and creates productive contributors in your team.
-For developers, we offer Co-pilot support and developer helpers for commonly required functionality.
+Every new developer needs professional mentoring and support during their first automations.
+Our training and mentoring programs build confidence and create productive contributors for your team.
+For developers, we offer Co-pilot support and developer helpers for the commonly required functionalities.